alvinlui99/alvinlui99/Algo Trading/Long Term Diversified Portfolio/docs/IPS.md

 ## Purpose

-The goal of this portfolio is to sustain perpetual capital while supporting an annual withdrawal of 5%, funded through a combination of dividends, bond coupons, and strategic sales.
-This portfolio exists outside of regular income or cashflow needs and is meant for long-term wealth growth and active capital allocation.
+The goal of this portfolio is to sustain **perpetual capital** while supporting an **annual withdrawal of 5%**, funded through a combination of dividends, bond coupons, and strategic sales.
+This portfolio exists **outside of regular income or cashflow needs** and is designed for **long-term wealth growth** and **active capital allocation**.

 ## Objectives